mmurygin/notes/microservices/anti-patterns.md

     * **event push** - we publish events what happened with every microservice, reports service handle and process these events
         * **`+`** bounded context
         * **`+`** timeliness
+1. **Analysis**
+    * List your reporting requirements and the timeliness of reports
+    * Can you maintain a separate reporting database or warehouse?
+    * List the data required for reporting from each service
+1. **Goals**
+    * Maintain a strong bounded context for each service and its corresponding data
+    * Provide timely data for reporting

+## I was taught to share
+1. **Sharing too many modules and custom libraries between microservices.**
+1. If we have too many modules it's really tricky to stay them up to date.
+1. It's better to not create modules like `common`, because this module will be changed very fast and it would be really hard to follow.
+It's much better to have multiple small modules.
+The finer the granuallity of the modules the easier to change it.
+1. Sometimes we can just replicate (copy/past) some code between microservices.
+    * the fewer dependencies between microservices the easier is to change, test and deploy them
+    * this method is better to use for almost mutable modules
+1. If we have some shared library between 2 or 3 services, and that shared library changes too fast which causes changes in services then it's worth considering to consolidate these services
+1. **Analysis**
+    * Identify shared library and shared module dependencies
+    * Document your versioning strategy for shared libraries
+    * Break apart shared libraries into smaller context-based libraries
+1. **Goals**
+    * Reduce the number of shared modules between services
+    * Create fine-graned shared libraries to control change